bougault/ebrains-components/yt-video/README.md

 CSS custom properties

---ebrains-yt-video-overlay-fgcolor
-    Overlay text color
---ebrains-yt-video-overlay-bgcolor
-    Overlay background color: if opaque, the cover is not visible --ebrains-yt-video-overlay-gradient-from
-    Overlay background gradient start color: if opaque, the cover is not visible --ebrains-yt-video-overlay-gradient-to
-    Overlay background gradient to color: if opaque, the cover is not visible

 | property                                 | description                                               | default                            |
 |------------------------------------------|-----------------------------------------------------------|------------------------------------|
 | --ebrains-yt-video-overlay-fgcolor       | Overlay text color                                        | #FFF                               |